25 Thanksgiving Games For Bored Kids & Active Adults

 Stuff the Turkey

-This fun Thanksgiving game is a festive take on cornhole.
+This a festive take on cornhole.

 You have two options- dress up your regular cornhole boards with feathers and paper beaks.